-- Ngati Rehua Ngāti Wai ki Aotea for their ongoing support and permission to carry out this work. - Sarah Dwyer, Kirsty Prior, and colleagues from DOC Okiwi Office on Aotea for providing crucial logistical support for our field teams during the field season. - Volunteer field assistants: Kate Parker and Callum Taylor for their interest in tākoketai, and assistance and enthusiasm in the field. - Maria Dussler and Heiko Wittmer (Victoria University of Wellington), for their enthusiasm in the field and hard work on deploying tracking devices. - Fellow WMIL colleagues: Alexandra Phelps, Keara Nelson, Mats Olsthoorn and Paul Garner-Richards for their hard work and companionship in the field. - Gaia Dell'Ariccia (Auckland Council) for their collaboration, support, hard work and companionship in the field.
+- Ngati Rehua Ngati Wai ki Aotea for their ongoing support and permission to carry out this work. - Sarah Dwyer, Kirsty Prior, and colleagues from DOC Okiwi Office on Aotea for providing crucial logistical support for our field teams during the field season. - Volunteer field assistants: Kate Parker and Callum Taylor for their interest in black petrels, and assistance and enthusiasm in the field. - Maria Dussler and Keiko Wittmer (Victoria University or Wellington), for their enthusiasm in the field and hard work on deploying tracking devices. - Fellow WMIL colleagues: Alexandra Phelps, Simon Lamb, Keara Nelson, Mats Olsthoorn and Paul Garner-Richards for their hard work and companionship in the field. - Gaia Dell'Ariccia, Auckland Council, for their collaboration, support, hard work and companionship in the field.